Medicare & Medicaid

 “Medicare Advantage plans may not offer the flexibility that a member might be looking for,” Shaffer said, “Advantage plans are like preferred provider organizations or health maintenance organizations because they generally restrict members to a more limited network of providers and may require referral from a primary care physician to see a specialist.”

-Part D prescription drug coverage is complicated, Shaffer said, but it also provides opportunity to cut costs.
-Shaffer noted that prescription drugs vary widely in cost from plan to plan and Part D plans benefits vary by deductibles, co-pays and the costs of specific drugs listed in individual plan formularies.
+Part D prescription drug coverage is complicated, Shaffer said, but it also provides ways to cut costs.
+Shaffer noted that prescription drugs vary widely in cost from plan to plan and Part D benefits vary by deductibles, co-pays and the costs of specific drugs listed in individual plan formularies.
 Shaffer recommended that buyers shop their Part D plans annually, reviewing the cost of filling prescriptions.

 Shaffer also recommended tapping the informative resources at the Medicare website and the AMA Insurance website as part of the shopping process.
 In addition to Medicare supplement plans, AMA Insurance also offers life, disability, home and auto insurance and provides access to other financial services products through Millennium Brokerage Group LLC, a strategic marketing partner of AMA Insurance.